Creating and Running a PHPixie Project on macOS with ServBay

 https://servbay-phpixie-test.local

-If you cannot access the page, check the following:
+If you can't access the site, check:

 - Is ServBay running?

-- Does your hosts file resolve
+- Is your local hosts file resolving

 servbay-phpixie-test.local